thephpleague/csv/source/reading.md

 `fetchCol` returns a sequential array of all values in a given column from the CSV data.

-If no argument is given to the method it will return the first colum from the CSV data.
+If no argument is given to the method it will return the first column from the CSV data.
 If the column does not exists in the csv data the method will return an array full of `null` value.

 ~~~.language-php